Frequently Asked Questions

 - General questions and answers

-- Instructions for collections on the farm
+- Collections on the farm

-- Instructions for collections in Copenhagen
+- Collections in Copenhagen

 - Raw milk questions and answers